bibifant/NortEval_2/README.md

 ## Overview

 This Python module is designed to evaluate the output quality of Language Models (LLMs) with a focus on generating high-quality German text.
 The evaluation utilizes three key metrics: Perplexity, BLEU, and ROUGE.
-Additionally some NLP-Tests are also performed (de_en, functionGK and gebeugtes_verb).
+Additionally some NLP-Tests are also performed (de_en, upper_lower_case and contains_verb).

 ## Installation